mongodb/docs/source/includes/setting-fileConf-mms.disableCiphers.rst

       format of the entries and list of enabled ciphers.
       [*unrecognized_cipher_name*]

-   To change :setting:`mms.disableCiphers`, follow the `Modify a Custom Setting <opsmgr-config-add-custom>` procedure with the following
+   To change :setting:`mms.disableCiphers`, follow the :ref:`Modify a Custom Setting <opsmgr-config-add-custom>` procedure with the following
    values: